carocad/CodeInk/README.md

 * D3.js (used automatically in the html head)

 ### notes
-In order to use codeInk you must make sure that your python version uses the same syntax as the code that you are analyzing i.e. analyzing a code written with Python v2.7 syntax while using Python v3.x will result in an error.
+In order to use CodeInk you must make sure that your python version uses the same syntax as the code that you are analyzing i.e. analyzing a code written with Python v2.7 syntax while using Python v3.x will result in an error.